Direct answer

 Headlines that usually matter

-UK growth data
+Weak UK data

 Headlines that are often noise